AllMusic: History

 Erlewine hired a database engineer, Vladimir Bogdanov, to design the All Music Guide framework, and recruited his nephew, writer Stephen Thomas Erlewine, to develop editorial content.
 In 1993, Chris Woodstra joined the staff as an engineer.
 A "record geek" who had written for alternative weeklies and fanzines, his main qualification was an "encyclopedic knowledge of music".
-Allmusic developed a list of 1,400 subgenres of music, a feature that became central to the site's utility.
-In a 2016 article in Tedium, Ernie Smith wrote: "AllMusic may have been one of the most ambitious sites of the early-internet era—and it's one that is fundamental to our understanding of pop culture.
+AllMusic developed a list of 1,400 subgenres of music, a feature that became central to the site's utility.
+In a 2016 article in Tedium, Ernie Smith wrote, "AllMusic may have been one of the most ambitious sites of the early-internet [sic] era—and it's one that is fundamental to our understanding of pop culture.
 Because the thing is, it doesn't just track reviews or albums.
 It tracks styles, genres, and subgenres, along with the tone of the music and the platforms on which the music is sold.
 It then connects that data together, in a way that can intelligently tell you about an entire type of music, whether a massive genre like classical, or a tiny one like sadcore."

 In 1996, seeking to further develop its web-based businesses, Alliance Entertainment Corp. bought All Music from Erlewine for a reported $3.5 million.
 He left the company after its sale.
 Alliance filed for bankruptcy in 1999, and its assets were acquired by Ron Burkle's Yucaipa Equity Fund.

 In 1999, All Music relocated from Big Rapids to Ann Arbor, Michigan, where the staff expanded from 12 to 100 people.
 By February of that year, 350,000 albums and two million tracks had been cataloged.
-All Music had published biographies of 30,000 artists, 120,000 record reviews, and 300 essays written by "a hybrid of historians, critics, and passionate collectors".
+All Music had published biographies of 30,000 artists, 120,000 record reviews, and 300 essays written by "a hybrid of historians, critics, and passionate collectors."

-In late 2007, AllMusic was purchased for $72 million by TiVo Corporation (known as Macrovision at the time of the sale, and as Rovi from 2009 until 2016).
+In late 2007, AllMusic was purchased for $72 million by TiVo Corporation (known as Macrovision at the time of the sale and as Rovi from 2009 until 2016).
 In 2012, AllMusic removed all of Bryan Adams' info from the site per a request from the artist.

 In 2015, AllMusic was purchased by BlinkX, later known as RhythmOne.
 The AllMusic database is powered by a combination of MySQL and MongoDB.

 The All Music Guide series

 The All Media Network produced the All Music Guide: The Definitive Guide (at first released as The Experts' Guide), which includes a series of publications about various music genres.
-It was followed by the Required Listening series, and Annual guides.
+It was followed by the Required Listening series and annual guides.
 Vladimir Bogdanov is the president and the main editor of the series.